 The credit will be distributed from May 1, to help businesses reduce future electricity bills.

 The state government has also put a halt to any power or water disconnections due to late payments, and no interest will be charged on deferred bills.

 Following an initial $350 million pledge to safeguard the economy, the South Australian government has now upped the ante with a second $650 million state stimulus package, bringing the total to a round $1 billion.

-However, the package is still scant on the details.
+However, the package is still relatively scant on detail.

 The government has said it is expanding its economic and business growth fund, although details of what additional support this will deliver have not been clarified.

-It has also pledged $300 million to support businesses directly affected by COVID-19, in a bid to prevent collapses and job losses, but it is not clear how that funding will be distributed.
+It also pledged $300 million to support businesses directly affected by COVID-19, in a bid to prevent collapses and job losses.

 A separate $250 million community and jobs fund will support sporting, arts and recreational bodies, and some other affected industry bodies.
 But, again, it’s not clear what this funding will provide.

 On April 9, the South Australian government announced businesses that have been affected by the pandemic may be eligible to receive a $10,000 cash payment to support the ongoing operation of their business.

 To be eligible, business must employ South Australians, and have an annual turnover of more than $75,000.